invertedv/testGo/docs/gomFile.md

 4. segment
 5. curves

-Assessments one through five are specified as a group, termed "assessment by feature";
+Assessments one through four are specified as a group, termed "assessment by feature";
-six is separate process termed "assessment by curve".
+the fifth is separate process termed "assessment by curve".
 At least one of these two sets must be specified.
 Multiple of each may be specified.

 The only required key is assessQuery.